Patrick Michel: Participations in spacecraft missions

-Michel is deeply involved in several space missions and mission concepts devoted to the investigation of small bodies and asteroid hazard.
+Michel is also deeply involved in several space missions and mission concepts devoted to the investigation of the Solar System small bodies and asteroid hazard, also known as planetary defence.

-NEOMAP committee and Don Quijote mission concept
+NEOMAP committee and Don Quijote

 He belongs to the Near-Earth Object Mission Advisory Panel (NEOMAP) mandated by European Space Agency (ESA) to recommend space missions devoted to a better understanding of the impact threat.
 In 2004, the committee recommends the Don Quijote mission concept, which consists in making a test of asteroid deflection by using the technique of an artificial impactor.
 This mission was studied at ESA until 2007.